mangeshkokse/AWS/AWS-QA.md

 ## Conclusion:
 Yes, you can make a VPC available across multiple Availability Zones by creating subnets in each AZ.
 This allows you to build highly available, fault-tolerant applications within a region by distributing resources across different Availability Zones.

+# Q. For Internet Gateways do you find any Bandwidth constraints?
+No, Internet Gateways (IGWs) in AWS do not have specific bandwidth constraints.
+An Internet Gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.